• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 Saltwater

-In saltwater aquariums, algae such as calurpa or chaeto will help biological filtration because the algae will use the toxic waste as a fertilizer.
-Because algae is considered unattractive it is usually grown in a refugium (the name refers to its original use as a refuge for organisms that can’t survive in the main aquarium).
-We carry the the CPR Aquatic Refugiums and FijiCube Refugiums.
+In saltwater aquariums, algae such as calurpa or chaeto help biological filtration because they use toxic waste as fertilizer.
+Because algae is considered unattractive, it is usually grown in a refugium (a term derived from its original use as a refuge for organisms that can’t survive in the main aquarium).
+We carry the FijiCube Refugiums.

 Further reading: Refugium Overview Article